lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 2. transient data that a Scene must pass backward to another Scene, and
 3. persistent data that is shared amongst many Scenes.

-### Transferring Data Forward to the Next Scene
+### Transferring Data to the Next Scene

 Normally, using UIKit, when a ViewController instantiates another ViewController, data is passed forward to the new ViewController by injection.
 In VIPER, a Router instantiates a ViewController, so the Router must perform the injection.
 Data is first passed from the initial Scene to the Router.

 Data sent to a Router should be translated by the Scene's Presenter.
 A typical example of this, as seen above, is when a selection is made in a TableView and the index is translated by to an `id` before being passed to the Router.

-Most data does not need to be passed in this manner.
+Data that is captured by a UseCase should be passed in this manner - it should be passed as described in the next section.

 ### Transferring Data Shared Amongst Many Scenes

 Recall that, in VIPER, Entities are never stored in a ViewController because they are never passed as output to the ViewController.
-The ViewController only knows about ViewModels and the Presenter only knows about PresentationModels.
+The ViewController only knows about ViewModels.

-It is not uncommon for multiple scenes to collaborate in order to complete a business *Use Case*.
+It is common for multiple scenes to collaborate in order to complete a business *Use Case*.

 Shared Entities that multiple UseCases manipulate should not be retrieved from the UseCase by the Presenter and then passed on to the Router only to be passed to the next ViewController, Presenter and UseCase.
 This would be quite tedious and is against the rule that the ViewController should not be concerned with Entities.

-There are two ways to pass data among multiple scenes, depending on the scope of the data.
+There are two ways to pass Entity data among multiple scenes, depending on the scope of the data.
 Both ways involve injection.

 #### Injecting a Global State Model

 The first way is the simplest.
 A State Model, which represents the state all of the shared data, can be attached to the Entity Gateway.
 Since the gateway is already injected into all UseCases, this is the easiest way to share data and make it available to all UseCases.
 The downside to this is that all UseCases in the whole app will have access to this state model and it becomes hard to know which use cases are updating the model and what the life cycle of the model is.
-When a recursive scene flow is necessary, a local state must be used.
+When you need to implement a recursive scene flow or you would like to limit the scope of the data to a few scenes, a local state should be used.

 #### Injecting a Local State Model